Trans-American Footrace

+The Trans-American Footrace, also known as the Bunion Derby, was one of the earliest 20th century multiday footraces.
+In 1928, the race went from Los Angeles to Chicago then on to New York City, a distance of slightly more than 3400 mi.
+In 1929, it followed essentially the same route in the opposite direction.

+1928 and 1929 editions

-One of the earliest twentieth century multiday races was the inaugural Trans-American Footrace, which took place in 1928 starting at Legion Ascot Speedway in Los Angeles and finishing in New York City in Madison Square Garden for a distance of 3423.5 mi.
+The inaugural Trans-American Footrace, called the Bunion Derby by newspapers, took place in 1928 starting at Legion Ascot Speedway in Los Angeles and finishing in New York City in Madison Square Garden for a distance of 3423.5 mi.
+The Los Angeles to Chicago section of the event followed U.S. Highway 66.

 Out of the 199 runners who left Los Angeles on March 4, 1928, at 3:30 p.m., only 55 runners finished on May 26, 1928.
 The race took 84 days to run from coast to coast.
-Andy Payne won the event in 573 hours, 4 minutes, 34 seconds.
-It was called the Bunion Derby by newspapers and was also held in 1929.
-The race was organized by C. C. Pyle.
+Andy Payne won the event in 573 hours, 4 minutes, 34 seconds, averaging 6 mph over the 84-day staged run.

+The race was organized by C. C. Pyle and was also held in 1929; that edition started in New York City and ended in Los Angeles.

-Johnny Salo, who finished in 2nd place in 1928 and in 1st place in 1929, became the fastest person to twice run across the continental United States in consecutive years.
+Johnny Salo, who finished in second place in 1928 and in first place in 1929, became the fastest person to twice run across the continental United States in consecutive years.